HananAlfares/Enhanced-Intrusion-Detection-for-IoT/README.md

 # Steps to execute the code:
 1- load the dataset
-2- apply Bot_IoT combine data secnarious.ipynb code to combine several scenarios of Bot-IoT datase.
+2- apply Bot_IoT combine data secnarious.ipynb code to combine several scenarios of Bot-IoT dataset.
+3-